- Overview

 Tues., May 6: Canoa Ponds | Tumacacori | Pena Blanca Lake

 The corridor south of Tucson is replete with birds, some of the migrants arriving here first due to the river area’s lower elevation.
-Along the Santa Cruz River we may find specialties such as Rose-throated Becard, Gray Hawk, or even the rare Sinaloa Wren.
+Along the Santa Cruz River we may find specialties such as Rose-throated Becard, Gray Hawk, or even the elusive Green Kingfisher.

 Canoa Ranch Conservation Park has a very productive pond where we add water bird species to our growing tally of Southeast Arizona’s avifauna.
 The Santa Rita Mountains loom behind and we watch the sky for Golden Eagle and other raptors.